feifeitang/QLendCronJob/README.md

 # QLendCronJob

-## It is a task scheduler written by Python
+## It is a task scheduler written by Python.